TrueSparrowSystems/slackmin/README.md

 **4. whitelistedUsers**

 `whitelistedUsers` is an array consisting of whitelisted slack member ids.
-Whitelisted users are channel admins that can execute commands in whitelisted channels.
+Whitelisted users are channel admins who can execute commands in whitelisted channels.

 ## slackmin middleware usage